nrfconnect/sdk-nrf/include/net/azure_iot_hub.rst

 Connecting to Azure IoT Hub
 ***************************

-After the initialization, a :cpp:func:`azure_iot_hub_connect` function call connects the device to the configured IoT hub or DPS instance, depending on the configuration.
+After the initialization, a :c:func:`azure_iot_hub_connect` function call connects the device to the configured IoT hub or DPS instance, depending on the configuration.
 The initial TLS handshake takes some time to complete, typically in the range of few seconds, depending on the network conditions and the TLS cipher suite used.
-During the TLS handshake, :cpp:func:`azure_iot_hub_connect` blocks, so care must be taken when deciding the context from which the API is called.
+During the TLS handshake, :c:func:`azure_iot_hub_connect` blocks, so care must be taken when deciding the context from which the API is called.

 After a successful connection, the library automatically subscribes to the following standard Azure IoT Hub MQTT topics (See `Azure IoT Hub MQTT protocol support`_ for details):